earthspay/earths-documentation/en/waves-oracles/how-to-create-an-oracle.md

 To create an oracle card, use the same account you used to sign transactions in the code.

-Open Waves Oracles, log in with Waves Keeper and hit the Create an oracle on sidebar menu (fig.2).
+Open Waves Oracles, log in with Waves Keeper and hit the Create an oracle on the sidebar menu (fig.2).

 <img src="img/1_create_an_oracle.png" width="700"/>